RodGuarneros/database_transformation/README.md

-# database_transformation
+# Database Transformation with Python
-Set a new dataset structure with python
+Based on a csv dataset create a new arrangement